 - Focus.
 If your job is to grow the company, grow the company.

 “In your own words, what is Shopify?”

-“Shopify started out as a online shopping cart–we’ve morphed over time, we’re now more of an ecommerce platform.
+“Shopify started out as an online shopping cart–we’ve morphed over time, we’re now more of an eCommerce platform.

 “Tell us about the growth that you guys experienced.”